- by Daniel

 Thai massage consists of a full body massage usually starting from the feet and ending at the head.

-So expect to be walked on, knelt on, pulled, twisted, poked, prodded, clicked and cracked!
+So expect to be walked on, knelt on, pulled, twisted, poked, prodded, clicked, and cracked!

 But as bad as that may sound the result is an intensely pleasurable and relaxing massage.

-And this can bring the following benefits:
+Which can bring you the following benefits:

-You'll feel great after a Thai massage!
+So you'll feel great after a Thai massage.